 I first met Liam, a sweet two-and-a-half year-old boy, in October of 2009.
-Around May of that year he started having trembling episodes during the night.
-By September he had developed tics, various involuntary body movements and shudders during the day and often more severe episodes during the night, when he would complain about being uncomfortable and unable to sleep.
+About six months earlier he started having trembling episodes during the night.
+By September he had developed tics, various involuntary body movements and shudders during the day and often more severe episodes during the night.
+He would complain about being uncomfortable and unable to sleep.
 His mother thought these symptoms came on after a virus.
 She started to give him magnesium which helped somewhat.

 He was seen by both a pediatrician and a neurologist who ran an EEG in August, which came back normal.
 The neurologist told the family that the tic was genetic and there was nothing they could do about it.

 Liam's mother has noticed that his tics are worse when he is excited or nervous.
 For example when his preschool class went to visit the fire hall he had a lot of trembling and body shakes.
 The same thing happened when the family went to see a marathon event.
 In general he will tremble when anxious and wants to be held.

 Even before the onset of this syndrome he had sleep twitches.
 He woke frequently as a baby, five to six times a night.
 After he turned one he started to wake 12 times a night.
 He gets hot after falling asleep.
 As a baby he would wake up crying with a red hot face.
 Sometimes his ears get red after falling asleep.
 He often laughs in his sleep.

 Sometimes an affected muscle will be throbbing, as if there is a heart beat in it.
 He may also grimace and stick out his tongue involuntarily.